 Stem cell biology and

 We have built an extensive understanding of the biology of Hematopoietic Stem Cells (HSCs) to enable our eHSCs to retain their cellular viability and functionality during manipulation.
 In addition, we have built process development expertise centered around HSCs, enabling us to process these cells quickly, precisely, reproducibly, and efficiently for patients.
-We are developing in-house clinical GMP manufacturing capabilities and facilities that allow us to leverage our expertise and to maintain strategic control over the manufacturing process
+We have invested in internal in-house clinical GMP manufacturing capabilities and facilities that allow us to leverage our expertise and to maintain strategic control over the manufacturing process

 engineering to HSCs

 Recent developments in genome engineering allow permanent changes to DNA in cells and all their progeny.
 We have assembled a team with extensive experience in applying genome engineering technologies to HSCs, which display distinct DNA repair mechanisms compared to many other cell types.
 We possess expertise in a variety of genome engineering technologies including CRISPR-Cas9, CRISPR analog enzymes, and base editing, and we are capable of multiplex editing using a variety of techniques.